Join us on a one-of-a-kind journey to one of the world’s last unspoilt destinations – the steppes of the Khangai Mountains in western Mongolia.

-Sourcing sustainable rare fibres for Tengri clothing and interiors takes us to remote corners of Western Mongolia.
-Our in-depth, first-hand knowledge of the stunning landscape of the Khangai Mountains means we are uniquely positioned to offer fully immersive experiences, beyond the scope of traditional travel companies.
+Sourcing sustainable rare fibres for Tengri clothing and interiors takes us to remote corners of western Mongolia.
+Our in-depth, first-hand knowledge of this stunning landscape means we are uniquely positioned to offer fully immersive experiences, beyond the scope of traditional travel companies.

 We invite you to begin your journey with us, to join our discerning community of global citizens taking positive steps for global environmental change.

 Exploring the Orkhon Valley pastures by yak, camel, horse or car